bertozzivill/train-the-trainers/episodes/skill-with-practice.md

 This kind of assessment has a name: it is called **formative assessment** because it is applied during learning to form the practice of teaching and the experience of the learner.
-This is different from exams, for example, which sum up what a participant has learned but are not used to guide further progress and are hence called **summative**.
+This is different from exams, for example, which sum up what a participant has learned but are not immediately used to guide further progress and are hence called **summative**.

-Feedback from formative assessment illuminates misconceptions for both Instructors and learners.
+Feedback from formative assessment illuminates misconceptions for both instructors and learners.
 It also provides reassurance on both sides when learning *is* proceeding on track!
-It is far more reliable than reading faces or using feelings of comfort as a metric, which tends to be what Instructors and learners default to otherwise.
+It is far more reliable than reading faces or using feelings of comfort as a metric, which tends to be what instructors and learners default to otherwise.

 :::::::::::::::::::::::::::::::::::::::  challenge

 ## Formative Assessments

-Any instructional tool that generates feedback that is used in a formative way can be described as "formative assessment."
-Based on your previous educational experience (or even this training so far!) what types of formative assessments do you know about?
+Any instructional tool that generates feedback that is used to inform the rest of the course can be described as "formative assessment." what types of formative assessments have you seen, either in your previous educational experience or even this training so far?

-Write your answers in the Etherpad; or go around and have each person in the group name one.

-This exercise should take about 5 minutes.

 ::::::::::::::::::::::::::::::::::::::::::::::::::